 - Share this article on Comment

 - Share this article on Reddit

 - Share this article on Tumblr

-El Chapo made headlines in January for his capture, escape from prison and recapture, not to mention his clandestine meeting with actor Sean Penn and actress Kate del Castillo.
-He most recently was the subject of a Reelz documentary, El Chapo & Sean Penn: Bungle in the Jungle.
+El Chapo has made headlines in the recent past for his capture, escape and recapture from prison as well as his clandestine meeting with Penn and actress Kate del Castillo.
+He most recently was the subject of an Reelz documentary titled El Chapo & Sean Penn: Bungle in the Jungle.

 Sign up for THR news straight to your inbox every day